 Dictionary of Canadian Biography:

 Voyageurs were busy during the springtime — they needed to move their cargo of beaver pelts back to Hudson Bay and Isabel and John paddled in those brigades.
-The second brigade took her to Pembina (south of where Winnipeg now is) to become a cook — a trek of about 1,800 miles.
-When she arrived she realized she was pregnant, with Scarth’s child.
+The second brigade took her to Pembina (south of where Winnipeg now is) — a trek of about 1,800 miles.
+When she arrived, she realized she was pregnant, with Scarth’s child.

 During a frigid December, she and other HBC workers trekked across the Pembina River to enjoy a Christmas festivity with the rival North West Company post.
 Afterwards Isabel begged to stay the night instead of returning.
 She gave birth that evening, Dec.
 29, 1807.

-She then became a cook.
+Isabel then became a cook for her crew.
 In the early summer of 1808, she returned to Fort Albany, where she was given the task of a washerwoman, about the only choice for a woman.
 She (also now called Mary Fubbister) stayed another year in Fort Albany with her son, completing her HBC service on Sept.
 14, 1809.
 Six days later, they returned to Scotland by ship, against her wishes.
 There, she lived in poverty, working as a stocking and mitten maker until her death in 1861.